morozvanya1/java/README.md

 # Getting Started

-This project need to me for leaning Java.
+I need this project to learn Java.